 - After launching the software, select the general tab in the left menu.

-- Save the settings and close Nvidia GeForce software.
+- Save the settings and close the Nvidia GeForce software.

 - Restart your PC and test the game.

 - Disable AMD Radeon Software

 AMD Graphics Software can cause problems sometimes while gaming, although it is not a very important method.
 Sometimes disabling AMD Graphics Driver can fix the problem.
 You can easily disable this software with these simple steps.

 - Go to the main desktop screen.